Raz-js/AnyStatus/README.md

     pip install -r requirements.txt
  Then open main.py and your custom status is ready :)
 ⚠️ This code may contain some errors.
-Make pull requests! ⚠️
+Make pull requests! ⚠️ Also remember that it can take up to 5 minutes to update your status